 An employee may receive up to 30 days of wages for unpaid wages.
 For example, if an employee makes $15 an hour and works 8 hour a day, their daily rate would be $120. $120 is multiplied by 30 work days for a total of $3,600.

 In addition, an employee who has their wages paid late may recover:

 And the cost of a lawsuit.

 Unfortunately, many employers do not follow proper procedures upon terminating their employees.
 Payment that is owed to fired employees is often not made at all, or well after the legal requirements that protect employees.

 An employer’s obligation to pay terminated employees is strict and clear.
 The following wage laws apply to terminated employees:

 Our attorneys believe that every worker should be paid when promised.
 More importantly, we believe every worker deserves to be paid under the protections of the law.
-If you suspect your employer is misclassifying your job position to pay you less or hiding payments you are legally entitled to, let the attorneys at Attorneys for Employee Rights help.
-Call (888) 898-8488 for a no-cost consultation to determine your rights to be paid fairly for your hard work.
+If you suspect your employer is misclassifying your job position to pay you less or hiding payments you are legally entitled to, let the attorneys at Optimum Employment Lawyers help.
+Call (949) 954-8181 for a no-cost consultation to determine your rights to be paid fairly for your hard work.